-A child going missing from education is a potential indicator of abuse or neglect.
-Staff at The Heights should follow the school's procedures for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future
+If a child is absent from education for a prolonged period of time, this may be a potential indicator of abuse or neglect.

+Staff at The Heights should follow the school's procedures for dealing with children that are absent from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future.